ammar-tanwar/bloglearnbay/posts/top-8-machine-learning-tools-you-should-know-in-2023.md

 ## 5. Google Colab

-Sometimes known as Collaboratory, it is among the most efficient **machine learning tools** in the market.
+Sometimes known as Collaboratory, it is among the most efficient <b>machine learning tools</b> in the market.
 Colab helps users use Keras, OpenCV, TensorFlow libraries, etc., to build ML models.
 You store everything in Google Drive and access it whenever since it is based on cloud service.

 ### Features:-